 For most people, eating lots of iron-rich foods is the best way to make sure your iron levels stay healthy.

-You can also take iron supplements like iron tablets and iron drinks, and this is recommended for certain groups of people like pregnant women, menstruating women, vegetarians and vegans, and people with other restrictive diets.
+You can also take iron supplements like iron tablets and iron drinks.
+These are recommended for certain groups of people like pregnant women, menstruating women, vegetarians and vegans, as well as people with other restrictive diets

 Food sources of iron

 There are plenty of different foods with iron to suit everyone’s tastes and lifestyles.